 - Rekindle interest in the library – The first library visit influences a student’s attitude toward subsequent visits during the remainder of the school year.
 Since so many schools now have a high level of student transience—mine is 34%—we also need to introduce the school library to a lot of brand new higher-grade-level students.

-- Introduce students to new reading choices – New grade level = increased maturity + new subject content.
+- Highlight new reading choices – New grade level = new subject content + increased maturity.
 Customized orientations can align with the new grade’s curricula and the changed interests of students, especially topics or formats they may not have noticed before.

-- Use the same orientations every school year – With so many demands on a school librarian at the start of school, having “returnee” orientations that are unique to each grade level is a time-saver that alleviates stress about having to develop first-visit lessons.
+- Use the same orientations every school year – With so many demands on a school librarian at the start of school, not having to create first-visit lessons is a time-saver and alleviates stress.

 WHAT TO DO; WHAT TO AVOID

-The key to a successful “returnee” orientation is to give students a stimulating, interactive, hands-on activity that is completely different from their previous grade’s orientation.
-It should also revive prior knowledge or give a new perspective on the library and/or its resources.
+The key to a successful “returnee” orientation is to give students a stimulating, interactive, hands-on activity that is completely different from their previous grade‘s orientation.
+It should also revive prior knowledge and give a new perspective on the library and its resources.

 Don’t bore returning students with rules and procedures they already know.
 Summarize information on a Library Bookmark to be picked up at checkout.
 Give top grade level students a Library Brochure with resources for larger projects and planning their future.
 These two library info tools save time to allow for longer, more complex activities with higher-grade students, yet guarantee any new students learn our library expectations and can ask us specific questions later on for clarification.

 A new school year brings excitement but also apprehension.
 To relieve new-grade-level uncertainty, provide a familiar structure to returning student orientations.
-Of the 4 segments for any of my Library Lessons—direct instruction, modeling/guided practice, independent practice, and sharing/reflecting—I keep 3 of them the same as students have already experienced:
+Of the four segments for my Library Lessons—direct instruction, modeling/guided practice, independent practice, and sharing/reflecting—I keep 3 of them the same as what students have already experienced:

-- Direct instruction for all student orientations is a review of safety procedures for fire drills and code Red—they’re too important to omit—and library expectations, which for returning students is simply holding up the bookmark or brochure they’ll get at checkout.
+- Direct instruction for returning student orientations is a review of safety procedures for fire drills and code Red—they’re too important to omit—and showing students the bookmark or brochure about library policies & expectations that they’ll receive at checkout.